 An accessible digital document is one that is well-structured and provides visual information also in a non-visual format.
-Examples of digital documents are PDFs and Microsoft Office files, but there are many more.
+Examples of digital documents are PDFs and Microsoft Office files, but there are much more.
 They are found on a website, sent in an email or shared in various ways.
 The information on this page is specific to Microsoft Word but the principles apply to any text document.
 Building accessibility into the document from the start is the best practice.

 Plan, Organize and Structure

 Assistive technology interprets electronic documents based on their structure, just as it interprets web pages.
 Think about and plan the organization and structure.
 In electronic documents, you create structure by using the software’s built-in tools to create headers, lists, and tables rather than bolding, adding spaces, or using other "tricks".
 The PDF format is the most widely used on the web, so become familiar with the steps required to produce accessible PDFs.

 Write in Clear Language and use Descriptive Links